lastVIZSLA/Futuba_RS405CB/README.md

    - **Change Motor ID:** Change the motor ID to a new ID using `changeID()`:
      ```cpp
      myMotor.changeID(newMotorID);
-     change is permanent saves the value in flash rom and reboots the motor
+     //change is permanent saves the value in flash rom and reboots the motor
      ```
    - **Change Baud Rate:** Change the baud rate to a new value using `changeBrate()`:
      ```cpp
      myMotor.changeBrate(newBaudRate);
-     change is permanent saves the value in flash rom and reboots the motor
+     //change is permanent saves the value in flash rom and reboots the motor
      ```
    - **Move Motor:** Use `move()` to move the motor to a specified position over a certain time:
      ```cpp